Graham Greene: Final years

 Greene left Britain in 1966, moving to Antibes, to be close to Yvonne Cloetta, whom he had known since 1959, a relationship that endured until his death.
 In 1973, he had an uncredited cameo appearance as an insurance company representative in François Truffaut's film Day for Night.
 In 1981, Greene was awarded the Jerusalem Prize, awarded to writers concerned with the freedom of the individual in society.

 He lived the last years of his life in Corseaux, on Lake Geneva in Switzerland, near Vevey where Charlie Chaplin was living in at this time.
 He visited Chaplin often, and the two were good friends.

 His book Doctor Fischer of Geneva or the Bomb Party (1980) deals with "the deadly sins of greed, pride, and despair."

 He ceased going to mass and confession in the 1950s, but in his final years began to receive the sacraments again from Father Leopoldo Durán, a Spanish priest, who became a friend.

-In one of his final works, a pamphlet titled J'Accuse: The Dark Side of Nice (1982), Greene wrote of a legal matter that embroiled him and his extended family in Nice, and declared that organised crime flourished in Nice because the city's upper levels of civic government protected judicial and police corruption.
-The accusation provoked a libel lawsuit that Greene lost, but he was ultimately vindicated in the 1990s when the former mayor of Nice, Jacques Médecin, was imprisoned for corruption and associated crimes.
+In one of his final works, a pamphlet titled J'Accuse: The Dark Side of Nice (1982), Greene wrote of a legal matter that embroiled him and his extended family in Nice, and said that organised crime flourished in Nice because the city's upper levels of civic government protected judicial and police corruption.
+The accusation provoked a libel lawsuit that Greene lost, but the former mayor of Nice that Greene wrote about, Jacques Médecin, was later investigated, and imprisoned after Greene's death, for corruption and associated crimes.

-In 1984, in celebration of his 80th birthday, the brewery which Greene's great-grandfather founded in 1799 made a special edition of its St. Edmund's Ale for him, with a special label in his honour.
+In 1984, in celebration of his 80th birthday, the Greene King Brewery, which Greene's great-grandfather had founded in 1799, produced a special edition of its St. Edmund's Ale with a special label for him.
 Commenting on turning 80, Greene said, "The big advantage ... is that at 80 you are more likely these days to beat out encountering your end in a nuclear war," adding, "the other side of the problem is that I really don't want to survive myself [which] has nothing to do with nukes, but with the body hanging around while the mind departs."

 In 1986, Greene was awarded Britain's Order of Merit.
 He died of leukaemia in 1991 at the age of 86, and was buried in Corseaux cemetery.